irfanMKhan/interview-preparation/docs/behavioral/behavioral-questions.md

 #### Short Professional Statement (SPS) / Tell me about yourself (introduce)
 - I’m a self-motivated software engineer with over 8 years of experience developing web applications using multiple different technologies.
 - I have developed applications for different domains like Banking platform, Telecommunication platform, Mobile financial solutions and CRM.
-- Developed enterprise applications using technologies like Java, Spring Boot, Spring Cloud, following Microservices architecture and used React and Angular.
+- Developed enterprise applications using technologies like Java, Spring Boot, Spring Cloud, following Microservices architecture and developed dynamic interfaces using React and Angular.
 (Docker, Kubernetes, AWS)
 - I have experience of working with clients from a few different countries.
 [England, Cambodia]
 - I can quickly adapt to new technologies.
 - I love to take ownership of the product I’m working on.